angeloocana/stories/src/stories/sagas/presentation.md

 # Agenda

-- Why redux-saga
+- Why redux-saga?

+- What is redux-saga?

-- What is redux-saga
+- What is Yield?

+- Async example with callbacks, promises and yield

 - Effects